Swimmermac135/Deltarune-Battle-System/README.md

 All Art and Sound Effects/Music are created by TOBY FOX and ROYAL SCIENCES/ the DELTARUNE team.
 Sprite rips were found on [Spriters Resource](https://www.spriters-resource.com/) and music/sound effects were found on various soundboard websites.
-Most of the code is written by me, with credit to Juju Adams, Alynne Keith, and Friends for the amazing Scribble and Input packages.
+Most of the code is written by me, with credit to Juju Adams, Alynne Keith, and Friends for the amazing Scribble and Input packages, and XGASOFT for GML+ timer functions